By LK Wood IV · 2026-05-16 · ~14 min read · St. Louis County, MO

 The “pure sine wave” column matters for active-PFC server PSUs.
 A UPS that outputs a simulated (stepped) sine wave can cause PSUs with active PFC to produce audible noise or fail to start cleanly when switching to battery.
 All models in the table output a true sine wave on battery.

-The networking stack — UDM-Pro, USW-24, patch panel — is on a separate smaller CyberPower CP900EPFCLCD.
-Keeping compute and networking on separate UPS units means the network stays up after compute shuts down, which is useful for remote access after a power event.
+Keeping compute and networking on separate UPS units — for example, a larger unit for the Proxmox node and NAS and a smaller CyberPower CP900EPFCLCD for the UDM-Pro, switch, and patch panel — means the network stays up after compute shuts down, which is useful for remote access after a power event.

-If I were sizing fresh today for a two-node Proxmox cluster with the NFS storage described in Proxmox vs TrueNAS vs Unraid storage backends 2026, I would start with a CP2000PFCLCD (1200 W) for compute and NAS together, and keep networking on its own sub-500 W unit.
-At three nodes or with a GPU inference node, I would move to the APC SMT1500RM2UC in a 2U rack slot.
+Sizing fresh today for a two-node Proxmox cluster with the NFS storage described in Proxmox vs TrueNAS vs Unraid storage backends 2026, a CP2000PFCLCD (1200 W) covers compute and NAS together, with networking on its own sub-500 W unit.
+At three nodes or with a GPU inference node, the APC SMT1500RM2UC in a 2U rack slot is the better fit.

 The firewall decisions from Homelab Firewall and Router Stack 2026 are the other half of this equation.
 A pfSense or OPNsense box on its own UPS turns a “network flicker” into a “compute rebooted gracefully while the network stayed up” — which is the target outcome for a homelab with managed infrastructure depending on it.
 The 10GbE switching layer is worth protecting on the networking UPS too, since 10GbE NICs can reset on switchover glitches from lower-quality standby units.